-Katherine approached me to do a guest post about indie filmmaking, film funding and distribution.
+Katherine approached me to do a guest post about indie filmmaking, film funding, and distribution.
 She’s a great writer who really has her pulse on the indie film scene and I’m sure you’ll get a lot out of this article.

 The typical independent film cycle goes something like this: project financing, creation, submission to film festivals, promotion by sales agents, pick up by distributors, further exhibitor/theatrical release, then DVD release and video on demand (VOD).

-Even with festivals supposedly geared toward independent filmmaking, anything under 1 million dollars is still termed “low budget,” and under $500k is a “micro budget” according to Elliot Grove at Raindance.
+Even with festivals supposedly geared toward independent filmmaking, anything under 1 million dollars is still termed “low budget,” and under $500k is a “micro-budget” according to Elliot Grove at Raindance.

 In what universe is $500,000 chump change?
 The answer is the universe that only major studios and the leviathans of cable television can afford to live in.

 YouTube made uploading video accessible, while Netflix had built up enough financial clout and legal support to make VOD viable to the heavy hitters of entertainment.

 Netflix prefers not to interact with individuals, opting to make large contracts with distributors of films that have a proven theatrical release record and massive marketing campaigns.

-You never know if you’ll get a screaming goat, a Russian dash cam, or your roommate’s secret fetish vlog.
+You never know if you’ll get a screaming goat, a Russian dashcam, or your roommate’s secret fetish vlog.
 (That, and monetization only becomes viable for a rare few.)

 There was a great chasm between the cell phone videos and the blockbusters, and the last few years have seen an explosion in different iterations of VOD sites catering to everything in between.

-Billions of dollars are pouring in to distributors, platforms, aggregators, self hosting sites, and applications that are all jockeying for position in the race towards big returns.
+Billions of dollars are pouring into distributors, platforms, aggregators, self-hosting sites, and applications that are all jockeying for a position in the race towards big returns.